brandon-setegn/brandon-setegn.github.io/_posts/2024-02-26-BigQuery with DBT.md

   path: /assets/img/bigquery-dbt.png
 ---

 Cloud tools have reconstructed the modern data stack.
 Data warehouses such as [Google BigQuery](https://cloud.google.com/bigquery) and [Snowflake](https://www.snowflake.com/en/) provide scalable solutions for storing, analyzing, and managing large volumes of data, making them essential tools for data-driven processes.
 Previously, suites of tools existed to transform your data before loading it into your warehouse.
 It was either too difficult or too costly to load raw into data warehouse.
-Now, we can easily load data into the warehouse first, tranforming inside the warehouse with [DBT (Data Build Tool)](https://www.getdbt.com/product/what-is-dbt).
+Now, we can easily load data into the warehouse first, transforming inside the warehouse with [DBT (Data Build Tool)](https://www.getdbt.com/product/what-is-dbt).

 > 💡**Old: Bring the data to the compute.
 New: we bring the compute to the data.**